Rugby league in Greece: 9's Teams

-Promitheas, AEKK and Pegasus, participated in a regional 2012–2013 championship of Athens.

-In the 2013/2014 Promitheas, AEKK, Pegasus, Aris and Knights participated in the A' Division.
-Knights won the championship.
+Promitheas, AEKK, and Pegasus participated in a regional 2012–2013 championship of Athens.
+In the 2013/2014 Promitheas, AEKK, Pegasus, Aris and Knights participated in the A' Division, with the Knights winning the championship.
 In the B' Division, Neapoli, AEKK B', Promitheas B', Aris B' and Pegasus B' participated.
 Nepoli won the championship.

 For the 2014/15 season, there were ten teams taking part:

 Division 1: Rhodes Knights, AEK Kokkinias, Aris Petroupolis, Pyrrihios Aspropyrgou (1st team) and Pegasus Neos Kosmos.
 Pegasus won the championship.

 Division 2: Neapoli Lakonias, Argos Wolves, Haidari Lions, Pyrrihios Aspropyrgou ('B' team) and Promitheas Rentis.

 For the 2015/16 season, a new formation was planned.

 South Group: AEK Kokkinias, Pyrrihios Aspropyrgos and Agios Thomas.
 Pyrrihios won the tournament.

 North Group: Filippos Vereea and 2 teams from Thessaloniki.
 Finally, the tournament did not operate.
 As a result, Pyrrihios was named 2015–2016 Greece Champions.

 Two RL 9's tournaments took place: a) in Nikaea, Piraeus (AEK Kokkinias won vs Pyrrihios and Agios Thomas) and b) in Thessaloniki (Agios Thomas won vs Lions/Kavala, Pyrrihios and Thessaloniki).